Multiple Choice Question on Metabolism and Disposal of Urea, Creatinine,

 13) The interconversion of creatine and creatine phosphate is catalyzed by an enzyme creatine kinase.
 Creatine kinase has three different isoenzymes.

-Which of the following isoenzyme is present in heart tissue that is elevated in skeletal muscle atrophy?
+Which of the following isoenzyme is elevated in skeletal muscle atrophy?

 c) CK-BB